 Yes, you can confirm ovulation via progesterone blood tests over several days.
 However, PdG testing reveals more of the ovulation picture than a blood test alone.
 A progesterone blood test shows the level at one point in time – sufficient information to help tell whether or not ovulation occurred.
 But these tests fall short of confirming successful ovulation, since you must monitor levels across the key implantation window to understand if they were elevated high enough for long enough to indicate a successful ovulation.

-Proov Confirm PdG tests, are the first at-home test to confirm ovulation.
-Information from this test can also help you determine if lack of ovulation or a problem with ovulation might be preventing you from conceiving
+Proov Confirm PdG is the first at-home test to confirm ovulation.
+Information from this test can also help you determine if lack of ovulation or a problem with ovulation might be preventing you from conceiving.